 Remember that wearing a comfortable outfit for an added day could be preferred over the emotional battle involved in forcing a change of clothing.
 When it truly becomes a problem, however, contact us!
 Sometimes, people with Alzheimer’s feel more comfortable being helped with personal care needs such as bathing and dressing by a knowledgeable caregiver versus a family member.

-Stay Home Care, leading providers of dementia care in Brentwood, provides caregivers who are skilled and experienced in helping individuals with Alzheimer’s disease maintain personal hygiene with kindness and compassion, and we are always available to help.
+Stay Home Care, leading providers of dementia care in Brentwood and the surrounding communities, provides caregivers who are skilled and experienced in helping individuals with Alzheimer’s disease maintain personal hygiene with kindness and compassion, and we are always available to help.